 The compact shape of the yurt and combination of lightweight members in tension and compression mean that the structure is highly efficient in maximizing strength while minimizing the use of materials.

-Why would you want to call a yurt home?
-Today, a yurt is essentially a round house; and a round house comes with huge benefits that range from cost effectiveness to the overall aura of the home you reside in.
-Economically and environmentally friendly, a round house meets more needs than you may initially think.
+Why Call a Yurt Home?
+Today, a yurt is essentially a round house.
+A round house comes with huge benefits that range from cost-effectiveness to the overall aura of the home you reside in.
+Economic and environmentally friendly, a round house meets more needs than you may initially think.
 Today’s round house/yurt structures typically fall into the category of prefab home.
 Prefab homes are highly desirable and surprisingly easy to maintain in terms of heating and cooling.
 This is specific to the round house/yurt, as the smaller square footage of exterior walls results in less heat loss.
 The beauty of a prefab home/yurt that is the round house is that you get the have a hand in the design of your home.

 Round houses are unique and certainly stand out from cookie cutter tract homes that take up room in every major city.
 With a round house, you connect with nature, and you take an active roll in the design process as well.